 Engineering & Maintenance — Similarly to housekeeping, the engineering and maintenance department may not have any direct interactions with guests, but that does not make their work any less important in providing a comprehensively positive guest experience.
 Air conditioners need to work, refrigerators need to run, and TVs have to provide entertainment.
 The engineering and maintenance department is responsible for ensuring all of these (and more!) are operational.

-Now that we have defined what the guest experience is and who is responsible for it, let’s examine what a positive guest experience actually looks like.
+Now that we have defined what the guest experience is and who is responsible for it, let’s examine guest services examples of what a positive experience actually looks like.

 Friendly & Welcoming Staff